umee-network/umee/docs/architecture/ADR-010-market-params.md

 collateral_share(token) = total_collateral_value(token) / Sum_All_Tokens(total_collateral_value) // ranges 0 - 1
 ```

-Implementing `MaxCollateralShare` would restrict `MsgAddCollateral` from increasing `total_collateral` above a desired level.
+Implementing `MaxCollateralShare` would restrict `MsgCollateralize` from increasing `total_collateral` above a desired level.

 `MaxCollateralShare` could still be indirectly exceeded by fluctuating oracle prices, `MsgDecollateralize` or `MsgLiquidate` of other tokens, or interest accruing in one denom faster than another.